martinit18/nested_fit/README.md

 ### Comments for macOS users

-If you ar running `gfortran` installed with homebrew, you should avoid use `gcc` and `g++` from homebrew as well and not the macOS preinstalled one.
+If you are running `gfortran` installed with homebrew, you should avoid use `gcc` and `g++` from homebrew as well and not the macOS preinstalled one.
 For this use the option

 ``-DCMAKE_Fortran_COMPILER=`which gfortran` -DCMAKE_C_COMPILER=`which gcc` -DCMAKE_CXX_COMPILER=`which g++``